Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 If UKVI flags an IHS underpayment, you have only 14 calendar days to pay the shortfall.
 Miss it, and your application is refused or rejected as invalid.
 You only get one chance; treat any top-up notice as urgent.

-An invalid application can kill Section 3C leave protection (more on that below), and that is the kind of mistake that turns a visa problem into an employment problem overnight.
+An invalid application can affect Section 3C leave protection.
+That is the kind of mistake that turns a visa problem into an employment problem overnight.

 Caseworker Insight